melvinr/looklive-server/README.md

 ![Initial State](readme-images/1-html/before.png)

 ##Semantic HTML & Deleted excessive HTML
+The difference was bigger than I thought it would be.
+Apparently using HTML can have a considerable effect on your website's performance.
 ###Before
 ![Before](readme-images/1-html/before.png)
 ###After
 ![After](readme-images/1-html/after.png)

 ##Optimized header image and changed from PNG to JPG
+This was a huge performance boost for the website.
+The loading time dropped more than 3(!) seconds.
+This has made me realize that it's really important for webdevelopers to keep the size of their images in check.
 ###Before
 ![Before](readme-images/1-html/after.png)
 ###After
 ![After](readme-images/2-header-image/after.png)

 ##Optimized CSS
+Optimizing CSS had a smaller impact on the page's load time than I previously thought it would have.
+Still it reduced the loading time by almost 100ms.
 ###Before
 ![Before](readme-images/3-optimized-css/before.png)
 ###After
 ![After](readme-images/3-optimized-css/after.png)

 ##Changed PNG icons to SVG Spritesheet
+Changing the PNG icons to an SVG spritesheet barely had any impact on the site's loading time.
 ###Before
 ![Before](readme-images/4-svg-spritesheet/before.png)
 ###After
 ![After](readme-images/4-svg-spritesheet/after.png)

 ##Deleted jQuery
+Deleting jQuery had significant influence on the page's load time.
+This dropped by 780ms.
+Although I have to say that I expected the drop to be a lot bigger, since there is a lot of discussion about how much impact jQuery can have on a website's performance.
 ###Before
 ![Before](readme-images/5-no-jquery/before.png)
 ###After